CarlosBM99/barup/README.md

 **Disclaimer:** Since the server available is not that powerful and for the demo we try to give a good user experience for the people that are trying out the app, the database displayed for the app has 100 bars to make the processes faster.

+**The app is available to download for FREE**

+**Android:** It can be downloaded through the use of the App Launcher [Expo](https://expo.io/) available in the app store.
+Then, in the explore page there is a search bar where you can search for: **@barupTest/barup** and the app will be available.

+**iOS:** It can be downloaded through the use of the App Launcher [Expo](https://expo.io/) available in the app store.
+Then, you have to login. user: barupTest pass: baruppass and you will have access to the app.

 ## **Tools** ##
 The app will be developed using [React Native](https://facebook.github.io/react-native/) as the programming language.
 Using react native will let us develop at the same time for iOS and Android have the same core for both.
 Both versions will have minimal differences without affecting the nucleus of the app.